fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 require('@rails/ujs').start()
 ```

-Each third-party package that you use can have its own way to use it with Webpack.
+Each 3rd party package that you use can have its own way to use it with Webpack.

 ### Moving The Styleguide